SteamGridDB/steam-rom-manager/README.md

 ❌  Planned
 🟦  Store not present on system

-Planned platform parsers include XBox Game Pass and Battle.net.
+Planned platform parsers include XBox Game Pass (for the time being use [UWPHook](https://github.com/BrianLima/UWPHook)) and Battle.net.

 ## Artwork Only Parsers
 Artwork only parsers allow you to change the artwork for existing non-SRM added games.
 Put it simply they just change artwork, they don't add shortcuts.